zigomir/rvdb/README.md

 First install [VirtualBox](https://www.virtualbox.org/) and then [Vagrant](http://www.vagrantup.com/)

-## Vagrantfile
+## Setup

-If you don't have yet symlink for Vagrantfile from mri (or other) directory, create it
+This code needs to be in your home `.rvdb` directory

+    git clone git://github.com/zigomir/rvdb.git ~/.rvdb

+Creating a symlink to `Vagrantfile`

+    cd project
+    mkdir vagrant
+    cd vagrant
-    ln -s ../Vagrantfile Vagrantfile  # *nix
+    ln -s ~/.rvdb/Vagrantfile Vagrantfile
-    mklink Vagrantfile ..\Vagrantfile # Windows (cmd, not power shell, with admin privileges)
+    # Windows (cmd, not power shell, with admin privileges)

-Copy and edit settings file
+    mklink Vagrantfile C:\users\<your_username>\.rvdb\Vagrantfile

+Copy `vagrantconfig.example.yml` to your project `vagrant` dir and rename it to `vagrantconfig.yml`

+If you have special settings (different directory structure for project), different than your team mates, just create another file, named `vagrantconfig_local.yml` and edit your setting there.

 	cp vagrantconfig.yml vagrantconfig_local.yml

-Set your settings inside **vagrantconfig_local.yml**

 # Build mah machine
 Update git submodules